communiteer/Back-End/README.md

 	/events/:id																						get Event by its id
-	/users/:user_id/groups																get All groups for given user /groups/:group_id/users																get All users for given Group
+	/users/:user_id/groups																get All groups for given user /groups/:group_id/users																get All users for given Group '/users/:userID/events',DB.getUserEvents							get All events for a given user '/events/:eventId/users', DB.getEventUsers						get all users for a given event '/users/:userId/skills', DB.getUserSkills							get all user skills
+	'/events/:eventId/skills', DB.getEventSkills					get all event skills

+	'/users/:userId/group', DB.addGroup										add new group
+	'/event', DB.addEvent																	add new event and new event skills '/user', DB.addUser																		add new user and new user skills